Making and Using Compost

 Composting is a method of speeding natural decomposition under controlled conditions.
 Raw organic materials are converted to compost by a succession of organisms (Figure 2).
 During the first stages of composting, bacteria increase rapidly.
 Later, actinomycetes (filamentous bacteria), fungi and protozoans go to work.
 After much of the carbon in the compost has been used and the temperature of the pile has fallen, centipedes, millipedes, sowbugs, earthworms and other organisms continue the decomposition.

-As microorganisms decompose the organic materials, their body heat causes the temperature in the pile to rise dramatically.
+As microorganisms decompose the organic materials, their heat of respiration causes the temperature in the pile to rise dramatically.
 The center of a properly made heap should reach a temperature of 110 to 140 degrees F in four to five days.
 At this time, the pile begins “settling,” which is a sign that the pile is working properly.
 The pH of the pile will be very acidic at first, at a level of 4.0 to 4.5.
 By the time the process is complete, the pH should rise to about 7.0 to 7.2.

 The heating in the pile kills some of the weed seeds and disease organisms.
 However, this happens only in areas where the most intense temperatures develop.
 In cooler sections toward the outside of the pile, some weed seeds or disease organisms may survive.
 So, proper turning is important to heat all parts of the pile.